OpenNebula/docs/source/deployment/open_cloud_networking_setup/openvswitch.rst

 OpenFlow Rules
 ================================================================================

-This section lists de default openflow rules installed in the open vswitch.
+This section lists the default openflow rules installed in the open vswitch.

 Mac-spoofing
 --------------------------------------------------------------------------------